Shou/Monochrome/README.md

-With the creeping extinction of modern web design on Zetaboards, I've sacrificed my soul, sleep, and virginity to engender this (finally!) responsive and material theme.
-Stand up and enamour this theme with an explosive ovation before *that* fad ends and my sweaty work has been pointless just like it all, and the theme joins ranks with its current abhorrent antitheses.
+With the creeping extinction of modern web design on Zetaboards, I've sacrificed my soul, sleep, and virginity to engender this responsive and material theme.
+Stand up and enamour this theme with an explosive ovation before the theme's basis contemporary fad ends and my sweaty work has been pointless (just like it all), and the theme joins ranks with its current abhorrent antitheses.

 Scroll down for the raw juice.